jestarray/pom/README.md

 # install

 ```
-cargo build --release
+cargo install pomy
 ```
-then add the binary(/target/release/pom.exe) to your PATH
+rust cargo folder should already be in your PATH.
 # usage

 ```